What skills are needed?

 An example of a topic sentence is as follows:

 In Singapore, the government has encouraged employers to adopt a flexible wage system which would help reduce unemployment during economic downturns.

 Diagrams should be drawn whenever appropriate and need to be clearly explained in the essay.
 Reference must be made to the diagrams (e.g. A rightward shift of the demand curve from DD1 to DD2).
 The axes should be labeled as specific as possible.
 (E.g. Instead of merely labeling price and quantity, the axes could be labeled as price of housing and quantity of housing respectively).
 Arrows which depict the shifts of the curves should also be clearly drawn in the diagram.
-The diagram should be drawn using a pencil and ruler and should preferably take up about one third of
+The diagram should be drawn using a pencil and ruler and should preferably take up about one third of a page.